osisoft/Edge-Data-Store-Docs/content/egress/configure-data-egress.md

 }
 ```

-Add multiple new configurations for egress with backfill, diagnostics data, or PI Server endpoint with domain in username. `EgressEndpoints`, `Schedules`, and `DataSelectors` definitions are shared.
+Add multiple new configurations for egress with backfill, diagnostics data, or AVEVA Server endpoint with domain in username. `EgressEndpoints`, `Schedules`, and `DataSelectors` definitions are shared.

 ```json
 [